Easy cashew chicken, served with jasmine rice, tastes absolutely delicious, and is a much lighter version of the original takeout Chinese recipe!

-In the town we live in, Baden, there are a handful of Chinese takeaway places, none of which come anywhere close to the Chinese restaurants we were so happy ordering from, back in Bangalore.
-And Chinese food at Swiss prices – that’s a story for another day.
+In the Swiss town that we live in, Baden, there are a handful of Chinese takeaway places, none of which come anywhere close to the Chinese restaurants we were so content to order from, back in India.
+And Chinese takeout at Swiss prices – that’s a story for another day.
 So, to summarize, Chinese take-out isn’t really a viable option here.
 But the cravings need to be satisfied, and with a few pantry supplies, on a rainy day this week, this meal came together to satisfy all those longings for a nice little Chinese-inspired meal.

 This easy cashew chicken is also pretty good for you.
 Now I’m no nutrition expert, but it has chicken, veggies and nuts.
 And rice.
 And its made with low-sodium soy sauce.
-What more does a woman (or man or child) want?
+That makes it healthy enough in my books!

 If you’d like more weeknight recipes with chicken, here are a few you could try.
 I guarantee they are delicious!

-- 400 grams of skinless chicken breasts (cut into small cubes)
+- 20 lbs (600 grams) skinless chicken breasts cut into small cubes

 - 1 tablespoon finely chopped ginger

 - 1 teaspoon sesame oil

 - Cooked Jasmine rice cook as per instructions on the pack

 - Start by pre-heating the oven to 200C (390 F)